Cannot login to http://hda for first time

 as a work-around, as the author points out in the forum post, it's a matter of changing the name to the username in question:

 one alternative that may work for this for the next version of amahi is to default all databases and all tables to utf8_unicode_ci collation.

 this is something that could break some number of web apps and we'd have to test it in regression.

 a work-around to do this could be to do this in the mysql console ... but please note that this is dangerous!:

 ALTER DATABASE hda_production CHARACTER SET utf8 COLLATE utf8_unicode_ci; USE hda_production; ALTER TABLE users CONVERT TO CHARACTER SET utf8 COLLATE utf8_unicode_ci;

 the proper fix is to set defaults upon initialization of mysql in each HDA.

-#2 Updated by forseti almost 5 years ago
+#2 Updated by forseti over 5 years ago

 Wouldn't the utf8mb4 be better than just utf8?